nordstream3/Godot-4-ROS2-integration/README.md

 ## This repository contains:

 - A ROS2 component developed as a Godot module, built with the Godot 4 source code.
-Godot uses SCons build system.
 - An example simulation of a mobile robot, created as a Godot 4.3 game.

 The example simulation features a **4WS4WD** (4-Wheel Steering, 4-Wheel Driving) setup, where each wheel is configured as a **Swerve Drive**.
 The robot can be controlled externally via ROS2 and includes a simulated Depth Camera that interfaces with ROS2 for image data.